“That which we perceive is not of the world, but of the brain’s model of the world.”

 The app is pretty well made and easy to use.
 You can choose a 3D drawing model and then discover all the different steps to reproduce the image yourself.
 A simple but effective app for understanding the essential steps of 3D drawing at your own pace.

 This app is also really great on a pedagogical level, teaching you to draw in 3D with its tutorial videos.
-The app actually gathers all the best YouTube tutorials on the subject, so you get the best lessons possible.
-It’s especially useful when you can’t find good online tutors yourself.
+The app actually gathers all the best YouTube tutorials on the subject, so you get the best drawing lessons for kids possible.
+It’s especially useful when you can’t find good online tutors yourself and want drawing lessons for beginners.

 The app is updated every week so that you can discover loads of new videos and techniques at the click of a button!